 Quick Evidence Presentation

-Adhering to the correct protocol following a car accident can help expedite your settlement process.
-Collecting the police report, photographs of the damage done to the vehicles, injuries, and eyewitness statements can all make the settlement process much less painful.
+Collect the police report, photographs of the damage done to the vehicles, injuries, and eyewitness statements.
+These can make the settlement process much less painful.

-The insurance adjuster will review all of the evidence and determine whether it’s worth it to fight your case in court.
-If they expect to lose, they will be less likely to drag the settlement process out.
+The insurance adjuster will review all the evidence and determine whether it’s worth fighting your case in court.
+They will be less likely to drag the settlement process out if they expect to lose.

-The sooner you present evidence to the court, the faster the insurance company has to decide whether they want to fight your case, and the less time they have to prepare a defense.
+The sooner you present evidence to the court, the faster the insurance company decides whether they want to fight your case, and the less time they have to prepare a defense.
 Speedy evidence presentation puts the defense on the spot.

-Because most insurance adjusters won’t issue a settlement until they have all of the necessary documentation, you need to send them the documentation, including medical records and proof of lost wages.
+Most insurance adjusters won’t issue a settlement until they have all the necessary documentation.
+That’s why you need to send them the documentation.
+This includes medical records and proof of lost wages.
 Insurance adjusters use these documents to determine the worth of their settlement offer.

 Then they have to get their offer approved by their superiors.
 The larger the case, the longer it takes for the insurance adjuster to approve their settlement offer.